jasond-n/Monopoly-05-21/README.md

 TUTORIAL 5 GROUP 21

 Monopoly reimagined with obect oriented programming.
 Our game will illustrate the logic of a typical board game structure by determining whose turn it is, what a valid move is, when the game is over and who won the game, and finally coming up with a smart strategy for the computer to make moves and act as a player.
-Our goal by the end of this project is to create a complete and functioning board game program that may be effectively used by other people
+Our goal by the end of this project is to create a complete and functioning board game program that may be effectively used by other people.

 ## Verison 1
 To find the version for our demo1 look through the branch version1.
 Download the folder named Monopoly/src and run the class named "GameConfiguration".